How can parents help when a child needs support with reading or writing? Experienced teacher, Shirley Houston shares some useful tips and strategies.

 Words that cannot easily be sounded out from beginning to end, because they contain an uncommon letter-sound correspondence, are called ‘irregular’ words or, in kid-speak, ‘tricky’ words.
 There are usually some ‘regular’ letter-sound correspondences in the word, so you should encourage your child to say these.

 You will then have to teach the ‘tricky’ part, e.g. “In the word ‘was’, the ‘a’ is representing the short /o/ sound and the ‘s’ representing the sound /z/.
-You can read my blog on teaching tricky words here and you’ll find some home-ready, simple tricky words activities here.
+You can read my blog post on teaching tricky words and give Phonics Hero’s home-ready, simple tricky words activities a try.